joshvillbrandt/goprohero/README.md

 1. Turning on the GoPro wireless "app" mode - this instructs the camera to create an AdHoc wireless network
 1. Connecting the computer running this library to the camera's network

-This connection process can be automated with the [GoProController](https://github.com/joshvillbrandt/GoProController).
-Once connect
+This connection process can be automated with the [GoProController](https://github.com/joshvillbrandt/GoProController) or with the included command line interface.

 ### Live Stream Image Capture